-- Let us try to recognize the individual components in this explicit and distinguish utility in t from utility in t+1, (sub-) utility from consumption in t from anxiety in t and the different components of anxiety - Optimization ... - ... now works (as without emotions) by choosing savings s_t - ... takes the effects of savings on emotions into account
+- Individual components in this explicit objective function - distinguish utility in t from utility in t+1 - (sub-) utility from consumption in t from anxiety in t and - the different components of anxiety - Optimization ... - ... now works (as without emotions) by choosing savings s_t - ... takes the effects of savings on emotions into account